spacetelescope/imexam/docs/imexam/walkthrough.rst

-It's also possible to load a FITS image object that you already have opened in your python session, if no extension is given, then the first IMAGE exension that is found will be loaded as a numpy array::
+It's also possible to load a FITS image object that you already have opened in your python session, if no extension is given, then the first IMAGE extension that is found will be loaded as a numpy array::

     from astropy.io import fits